dkitley1975/Leannes-Learners/README.md

 - [x] I want to know about the company.
 - [x] I want to be able to contact the company.
 - [x] I want to be able engage with the site and with others.
+- [x] I want the ability to comment on a post.
+- [x] I want the ability to remove my comment, if I later decide.
+- [x] I want to be able to like both a blog posts content and comments
 - [ ] I want to book my lesson
 - [ ] I want to see my booked lessons
 - [ ] I want to cancel my lesson